cferdinandi/adventure/content/gm.md

 There are three core principles to running a game of Adventure.

-1. **Rulings, not rules.** The narrative is more important than rules and mechanics.
-If the rules get in the way or don't quite fit, ignore them.
+1. **Follow the fiction.** The story is more important than the rules and mechanics.
+Let the fictional world guide what happens when players do things.
-2. **Portray a fantastic world.** The worlds you explore should be full of awe, wonder, mystery, danger, and humanity.
+2. **Portray a fantastic world.** Fill the worlds you explore with awe, wonder, mystery, danger, and humanity.
-3. **Play to find out what happens.** Your stories don't have predetermined endings.
+3. **Play to find out what happens.** Don't give your stories predetermined endings.
 Give players meaningful choices that drive the narrative.